xandjiji/generative-art/README.md

 # generative-art

-A simple generative art algorithm prototype
+A simple generative art algorithm prototype.

 You can play with the application here: https://xandjiji.github.io/generative-art/